Do I need an Xray or a Scan?

 Ultrasound

-This is the more complex and detailed imaging modality that has a high sensitivity and specificity to identify damage and changes in bone and soft tissue structures.
+Magnetic Resonance Imagine, MRI is the more complex and detailed imaging modality that has a high sensitivity and specificity to identify damage and changes in bone and soft tissue structures.
 It is a lot more expensive and therefore harder to access as there are not as many areas that do the scans.

-Once again, Interpretation of the findings is key in it's use.
+Once again, interpretation of the findings is key in it's use.

-Intergrating Medical Imaging into Treatment
+Integrating Medical Imaging into Treatment

 Medical imaging has become steadily more available over the last 50 years.
-As with a lot of medical advancements the real benefit lies and how they are used and applied in the context of a skilled clinician because as a standalone they offer nothing.
-They must be used to inform clinical practice and treatment.
-There is a saying "treat the patient, not the X-ray".
+As with a lot of medical advancements the real benefit lies in how they are used and applied.
+It is a considered decision of when to x-ray, MRI or ultrasound for foot injuries.
+All medical images need to be viewed by a skilled clinican to inform the diagnose and treatment plan.

 This speaks to the fact that imaging will pick up unrelated issues that may be a distraction or a further complication and should not be overly focused on, if they are not relevant or helpful.
 This is one of the biggest downsides of advanced imaging.
 There is a lot of research to show that you cannot and must not diagnose exlusively on imaging alone!!

-The pain patterns and presentation is cosistent with what is in the scan.
+It must always be applied in the clinical context, the pain patterns and presentation is consistent with what is in the scan.

-To identify the injured tissue and confirm a diagnosis or give additional clinical information.
+- To identify the injured tissue and confirm a diagnosis or give additional clinical information.

-To give an idea of how bad the injury may be and therefore potential healing times.
+- To give an idea of how bad the injury may be and therefore potential healing times.

-To try and narrow the cause of the pain, when it could be a number of things.
+- To try and narrow the cause of the pain, when it could be a number of things.

-To investigate the position of the bones and other tissues.
+- To investigate the position of the bones and other tissues.

 As a clinician, we need to be sure that requesting the imaging is going to add significant value to our treatment plan and therefore your recovery.
 The vast majoirty of injuries will not require any imaging, as a careful history and clinical decision-making is enough to frame an effective treatment plan.
 Certain conditions have characteristics which make diagnosis easier.

-Injuries and conditions more likely to require imaging include things such as;
+- Injuries and conditions more likely to require imaging include things such as;

-High force and impact involved
+- High force and impact involved

-Severity and mechanism of injury e.g how it happened
+- Severity and mechanism of injury e.g how it happened

-Prolonged intense pain without resolution
+- Prolonged intense pain without resolution

-Chronic unresolved problems of an unclear nature.
+- Chronic unresolved problems of an unclear nature.

 You may be interested in looking at thge Ottowa ankle rules;